 The oldest of the buildings and the only one not destroyed by earthquakes is the Convento (1806).
 Not only is it original, but it is also the tallest adobe building in California.
-In it’s heyday it was the heart of the communities’s social life; elegant parties and social events were frequently held in the building’s ballroom.
+In its heyday it was the heart of the communities’ social life; elegant parties and social events were frequently held in the building’s ballroom.

-This Mission is chalk full of history and artefacts.
+This Mission is chock-full of history and artifacts.
 It houses a large library full of historical, handwritten books and antiphonal chants dating to between the 1500s and 1700s.